-We examine how and why financial institutions will need to think differently about utilizing intelligent automation to improve customer service.
+We examine how and why financial services institutions will need to think differently about utilizing intelligent automation and RPA to improve customer service.
 Rather than asking how to make internal processes more efficient or save money, ask how they can be used to work backward from KPIs to achieve a higher Net Promoter Score (NPS) and lower customer churn rates.

 While the pandemic affected industry sectors differently, financial services navigated the crisis well, providing vital support for customers through a difficult time.
 But what comes next, and how have customer expectations changed?
 Find out more by downloading our report here.